 An HOA might also have the right to enter an owner’s unit to inspect for a violation of the development’s rules or regulations.
 Typically this is allowed only if the HOA has good reason to believe a violation is occurring.
 For example, if you live in a development that doesn’t allow pets, and an HOA representative hears a dog barking in your unit, the HOA might have the right to enter your unit to see if you are violating the pet prohibition.

 Most HOAs are hesitant to enter an owner’s unit to inspect for rule violations, however.
 This is because it’s difficult to determine how much evidence an HOA needs to warrant an entrance.
 If the HOA enters a unit improperly, it risks liability for trespass, and might be in violation of the owner’s privacy rights.

 Additionally, notice to the owner is typically required before any entrance to inspect for a rule violation.
 This makes the entrance right rather ineffective. (“Oops, we got a notice from the HOA, send the dog to Aunt Martha’s for the day!”)

 Advance Notice Requirements

-What If the HOA Enters Illegally?
+What If an HOA Rep Enters Illegally?

-If you believe your HOA entered (or is demanding to enter) your unit in violation of any law or the terms of the governing documents, you might have a legal case against the HOA for trespass (unauthorized access onto private property).
+If you believe someone from your HOA entered (or is demanding to enter) your unit in violation of any law or the terms of the governing documents, you might have a legal case against the HOA for trespass (unauthorized access onto private property).

 Additionally, the HOA might be liable for a breach of fiduciary duty if it acts in a discriminatory manner when entering owners’ homes (such as by entering only units whose owners the HOA president is feuding with).